Living Languages Team

 Sophie Hogarth

 Sophie is from Lutruwita, Tasmania, and joined us as our Program Coordinator in 2024.
-In this role, she oversees and directs our training programs and training team, as well as providing linguistic support to our training team and participants.
+In this role, she oversees and directs our language facilitation programs and team, as well as providing linguistic support to our facilitators and participants.

 With a background in education and linguistics, she has experience working in community-based education programs to support Aboriginal and Torres Strait Islander communities reclaim and preserve their Languages.
 Sophie is passionate about grassroots training and supporting people to develop the skills and knowledge they need to learn, teach and share their Languages.
 She loves seeing the transformative journey that people undergo in this process.
 This is what attracted her to Language work, she is continually inspired by the determination and the strength of individual and community-led Language work happening across Australia.